-On this day in 2000, Venus Williams wins at Wimbledon for the first time.
-Her victory over defending champion, Lindsay Davenport, made Williams the first black female Wimbledon champion since Althea Gibson won back-to-back titles in 1957 and 1958.
+On July 9, 2000, Venus Williams wins at Wimbledon for the first time.
+Her victory over defending champion, Lindsay Davenport, made Williams the first Black female Wimbledon champion since Althea Gibson won back-to-back titles in 1957 and 1958.

 Overcoming a tough childhood in Compton, California, Williams became a champion women’s tennis player with seven Grand Slam singles titles, 16 Grand Slam doubles titles and four Olympic gold medals.
 Williams and her sister Serena are considered two of the greatest tennis players of all time.

 Williams was born on June 17, 1980, in Lynwood, California.
 Her father, a self-taught tennis coach, trained his daughters on the local courts.
 When Williams was 10 years old, the family relocated to West Palm Beach, Florida so Venus and Serena could attend a tennis academy.